A Spicy Celebration of Cultures

-Parramasala will present the inaugural Tourism Week of India, with the India Tourism Pavillion showcasing performer workshops and Chai Tea Stall – meet the artists provided a great opportunity for the audience to learn about their culture and find out more about the instruments and dance movements.
+Parramasala also presented the inaugural India Tourism Week, with the India Tourism Pavillion showcasing performer workshops and a Chai Tea Stall – meet the artists provided a great opportunity for the audience to learn about their cultures and find out more about dance movements.

 Saturday morning we eased into the weekend with yoga, chanting and breakfast at Morning Masala Markets.
-On Saturday night, the ladies take over the stage for Masala Divas at Parramatta with performers including Baby et Lulu and Sirens Big Band, or you can join the Flavours of the World Spice Market at Harris Park where Curry Puff Daddy will add some hip-hop heat on stage.
+On Saturday night, the ladies took over the stage for Masala Divas at Parramatta with performers including Baby et Lulu and Sirens Big Band.
+The Flavours of the World Spice Market at Harris Park rapped to Curry Puff Daddy’s hip-hop heat on stage.

 Parramasala wouldn’t be possible without the huge contribution of our sponsors and we would like to thank them for their support.

 Follow us on Twitter @parramasala or Like us on facebook.com/Parramasala